aniprogramer/CSS-Mini-Project/README.md

-# CSS-Mini-Project
-Absolutely!
-Here's the full markdown for the `README.md` file — you can copy it directly:

----

 # 🎨 CSS Mini Project

 This is a simple yet visually appealing mini project built entirely using **HTML** and **CSS**.
 It serves as a foundational project for understanding layout, styling, and responsiveness using only CSS.
 Ideal for beginners looking to practice modern CSS design principles.